2011 Africa and Middle East Unrest Fast Facts

 April 8, 2011 - Tens of thousands of demonstrators gather in Sanaa and Taiz.
 Two people are killed and 300 are injured in Taiz when security forces open fire on the crowd with tear gas and live ammunition.

 April 23, 2011 - Saleh tentatively agrees to a deal, arranged by the Gulf Cooperation Council, to leave office within 30 days.
-He later refuses to sign the deal and step down.
+He later refuses to sign the deal.

 May 23, 2011 - More than three dozen people are killed when fighting breaks out in Sanaa after Saleh refuses to step down.